BabylonJS/OldDocumentationSite/content/How_To/Videos/Using_Babylon.js_for_Beginners.md

 ---
 ID_PAGE: 24829
 PG_TITLE: 03.
 Using Babylon.js for Beginners
+title: Using Babylon.js for Beginners
+abstract: ''
+slug: using-babylon_js-for-beginners
+redirects:
+  - /tutorials/03._using_babylon.js_for_beginners
+  - /tutorials/using_babylon.js_for_beginners
 ---

 Take a look at basic scene components (lights, cameras, and meshes), materials, and inputs (gamepads, touch, WebVR, and orientation), plus get insights on using the Playground.

 ** Agenda **